dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1701: Every individual has unique strengths, independent of race.
+### T1701: Individuals have unique qualities regardless of race.

 |Support|
 |---|